-As warm weather rolls in, Gothamites gear up for all manner of seasonal activities, including outdoor dining, spring art shows and enjoying cocktails with a view at the city's best rooftop bars.
+As warm weather rolls in, Gothamites hit the great outdoors for some of the best things to do outside, including outdoor dining, spring art shows and enjoying cocktails with a view at the best rooftop bars in NYC.
 From buzzy hot spots at some of the best hotels in NYC to low-key first-date hideaways, raise a glass to the best rooftop bars in Gotham.

 RECOMMENDED: Full guide to the best bars in NYC